fish-shop/install-plugin/README.md

 | [Fisher](https://github.com/jorgebucaran/fisher)       | `fisher`               |
 | [Oh My Fish](https://github.com/oh-my-fish/oh-my-fish) | `oh-my-fish`           |
 | [plug.fish](https://github.com/kidonng/plug.fish)      | `plug.fish`            |

+## Action versions

+Use one of the following patterns when specifying the version reference for this action in your workflow (i.e. the `{ref}` value in `uses: fish-shop/install-plugin@{ref}`):

+* The major version tag (e.g. `v1`) - will always point at the latest `v1.*` release and will include non-breaking changes and bug fixes
+* The minor version tag (e.g. `v1.1`) - will always point at the latest `v1.1.*` release and will include bug fixes
+* The patch version tag (e.g. `v1.1.0`) - will always point at the `v1.1.0` release
+* The branch reference `main` - will include the latest changes from the `main` branch
+* A specific commit SHA (e.g. `c3aad46b6014e86ab163e323bdfc79c987de0eba`)

+The recommended form is `vX` (e.g. `v1`).
+This will ensure that the version of the action used in your workflow includes the latest non-breaking changes and bug fixes, and guarantees compatibility with previous versions of that major release number.

 ## License
 `fish-shop/install-plugin` is provided under the terms of the [MIT License](http://opensource.org/licenses/mit-license.php).